(This post was so impressed on my heart this morning that I had to write it. I feel that there must be someone who needs to read this.)

 His gaze held recognition and “could it be sorrow and something else?”
 It was an emotion she wasn’t even sure she wanted to define — something so foreign that it made her uncomfortable, made her vulnerable.

-He turned, bent over, and wrote in the dirt… A message so simple but so profound that her accusers silently walked away.
+He turned, bent over, picked up a stone, and with the stone began to write in the dirt… A message so simple but so profound that her accusers silently walked away.

 All else seemed to blur, except Him.
 She could see every detail about Him with crystal clarity: feet dirty and roughened from walking miles, rivulets of sweat trailing from His hair-line to His beard, calloused hands holding the rock He had used to write, a particle of dust clinging to his eye-lashes, lips curved in the slightest of smiles, and those eyes… Eyes that beckoned her to look again into their depths… Eyes that seemed to tells stories and to know a depth of wisdom and years that she couldn’t begin to fathom… Eyes that seemed to know her and to understand her… Eyes that knew the pain, the fears, the hurts, the anger, the self-loathing, the hopelessness…